Indonesia issues tsunami alert after volcano erupts on remote island - KESQ

 “The force of Mount Ruang’s eruption is getting bigger and has emitted hot clouds of approximately 1.7 kilometers,” he told national news agency Antara, adding the eruptions were triggered by recent earthquakes in the area.

+Mount Ruang is a stratovolcano, which are typically conical and relatively steep-sided due to the formation of viscous, sticky lava that does not flow easily.
+Stratovolcanoes often produces explosive eruptions due to gas build-up in the magma, according to volcanologists.

-Dramatic footage of the eruptions shows plumes of gray ash billowing into the sky and streams of glowing lava flowing down the mountain, accompanied by lightning strikes.
+Dramatic footage of the eruptions Wednesday shows plumes of gray ash billowing into the sky and streams of glowing lava, accompanied by lightning strikes.
 Images also show villagers being evacuated.

 Ruang Island is home to about 800 residents, who have temporarily relocated to neighboring Tagulandang Island, according to authorities.
 People on Tagulandang should watch for falling incandescent rocks and hot cloud surges, officials warned.